brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 with `location` or `iosDatabaseLocation` parameter *required* as described above for `openDatabase` (affects iOS/macOS *only*)

-XXX TODO BROKEN: Alternative supported by this version:
+Alternative supported by this version:

 ```js
 window.sqlitePlugin.deleteDatabase(name: 'my.db', successcb, errorcb);